-Windows Disk Management tool, the build-in partition manager, is able to create partition and delete partition on server disk, that's quite enough for new disk partitioning, but in later use, when resize partition becomes a daily job, Server Disk Management becomes not qualified, we need to seek replacement of this partition software, one owns the function of shrinking volume and extending partition.
+Windows Disk Management tool, the built-in partition manager, is able to create partition and delete partition on server disk, that's quite enough for new disk partitioning, but in later use, when resize partition becomes a daily job, Server Disk Management becomes not qualified, we need to seek replacement of this partition software, one owns the function of shrinking volume and extending partition.

-Macrorit Disk Partition Expert Server may be the choice, safe, green, portable and powerful in managing server disk.
+Macrorit Partition Expert Server may be the choice, safe, green, portable and powerful in managing server disk.

 Shrink C Partition Windows 2003